jmlynesjr/wxPerl-Module-Examples/README.txt

 wxPerl Repository for examples not directly related to the wxBook.
 ------------------------------------------------------------------

-Updated February 14, 2013
+Updated March 14, 2013

 These modules replace any similar programs in the wxPerl-wxBook repository.
-All of these are implemented as modules/classes and derived classes using Class::Accessor::Fast.
+Most of these are implemented as modules/classes and derived classes some using Class::Accessor::Fast.
 I hope these are of assistance to you.

 AlarmClock 	LCD Alarm Clock